 5.1 All information submitted, processed, stored, archived, or disposed of is classified under TLP and handled in accordance with its classification as defined here.

-5.2 (b) AMBER.
-Sources may use AMBER when the information requires support to be effectively acted upon, but carries risks to privacy, reputation, or operations if shared outside of the organizations involved.
-Recipients may only share AMBER information with other FS-ISAC members, staff in their own organization who need to know, or with service providers to mitigate risks to the member’s organization if the providers are contractually obligated to protect the confidentiality of the information.
-AMBER information can be shared with these specified parties only as widely as necessary to act on the information.
+5.1 (b) AMBER.
+Recipients may only share TLP AMBER information with staff in their own organization who need to know, or with service providers to mitigate risks to the Member’s organization if the providers are contractually obligated to protect the confidentiality of the information.
+TLP AMBER information can be shared with those parties specified above only as widely as necessary to act on the information.

 6. SECURITY THREAT LEVELTS